aspose-pdf/Aspose.PDF-Documentation/cpp/converting/convert-pdf-to-powerpoint/_index.md

 - [C++ Convert PDF to PowerPoint](#cpp-pdf-to-powerpoint-pptx)
 - [C++ How to convert PDF file to PowerPoint](#cpp-pdf-to-powerpoint-pptx)

-Other topics covered by this article
+Other topics covered by this article.
 - [See Also](#see-also)

 ## C++ PDF to PowerPoint Conversions